ArturMartini/go-nats/README.md

 # go-nats
-This project have an examples of how to integration with NATS
+This project have an examples of how to use client integration with NATS

 ## For run project you need
 * Go installed